Bitcoin plunges: A bust or a buy?

 “By itself I don’t see that as a systemic concern at this point,” St. Louis Federal Reserve president James Bullard said.
 “We are all quite aware that crypto can be very volatile.”

-Nevertheless, a move into safe-haven U.S. Treasury securities knocked yields lower, while stocks were also on the defensive.

-Bitcoin, the biggest and best-known cryptocurrency, had already been under pressure from a series of tweets from Tesla’s Musk, but the news from China sent it further down.
-It hit a 3-1/2-month low of $30,066.
-It was last down 10% at $38,580.
+Bitcoin, the biggest and best-known cryptocurrency, had already been under pressure from a series of tweets from Tesla’s Musk.

-The cryptocurrency has dropped 54% from a record high of $64,895 hit on April 14.
-It is also heading for its first monthly decline since November 2018.

-“Bitcoin’s sharp price drop should come as no shock to the market,” said Gavin Smith, chief executive officer of crypto consortium Panxora.

 Cryptocurrency price declines last week were sparked by Musk’s reversal on Tesla accepting bitcoin as payment, citing the heavy environmental toll of “mining” bitcoin, which requires a lot of electricity to power the computers that create bitcoin.

-In the midst of the crypto sell-off on Wednesday, Musk tweeted a ‘diamond hands’ emoji though, used in social media to signal a position is worth holding on to.
+Amid Wednesday's crypto sell-off, Musk tweeted a 'diamond hands' emoji here, used in social media to signal a position is worth holding on to.

+“His tweet definitely helped the recovery,” said Mike Venuto, founder and chief investment officer at Toroso Investments, which oversees $7 billion in assets.
+“Would it have recovered some without it?
+Yes.
+But would it have recovered nicely?
+Maybe not.”

 Technical factors were also said to be at play as bitcoin appeared to accelerate once it fell below its 200-day moving average, a chart position which traders follow.